 Population growth, climate change, and increasing standards of living are stressing our supplies of critical resources such as water and metals.
 Water scarcity is a seminal global challenge, with two-thirds of the world’s population already facing severe water scarcity for at least one month per year.
 Metals play essential roles in society, but can have environmental and human toxicity concerns.
 Additionally, many metals (e.g., electronics waste) are negligibly recycled.
 There is a profound need for innovations that allow for more environmentally responsible and cost-effective management of water and metals.

 Tremendous opportunity exists in the design of new and improved separation technologies.
 For example, separations currently account for 10-15% of the global energy consumption.
-The Advanced Membranes (AM) Lab will focus on membrane separations, with particular emphasis on membrane materials that could enable improved and unique selectivities.
+The Advanced Membranes (AM) Lab focuses on membrane separations, with particular emphasis on membrane materials that could enable improved and unique selectivities.
 Such materials could allow for improved operation of important processes—such as reverse osmosis desalination, the premier desalination technique—or could enable entirely new ones.
-The AM Lab will focus on water treatment, desalination, and selective ion separations, an area with profound need of technical innovation and with major applications in the mining and metals industries.
+The AM Lab focuses on water treatment, desalination, ion exchange membranes, and selective ion separations, an area with profound need of technical innovation and with major applications in the mining and metals industries.

 Some initial research areas are described below.
-All work in the AM Lab will combine elements of the following:
+All work in the AM Lab combines elements of the following:

 Polymer Membranes for Reverse-Osmosis Desalination